Norton AntiVirus: Version 2010 (17.0)

 Version 17.0 was released on September 9, 2009.
-Several features have been updated in this release, including SONAR, now dubbed SONAR 2.
+Several features were updated in this release, including SONAR, now dubbed SONAR 2.
 It now uses more information to determine if an application is truly malicious.
-Norton Insight can present users with information about the origins, activities, and performance of applications along with reputation data.
-A new feature codenamed Autospy helps users understand what Norton did when malware was found.
-Previous releases removed threats on sight and quietly warned users, potentially confusing when users are deceived in downloading rogue security software.
+Norton Insight presented users with information about the origins, activities, and performance of applications along with reputation data.
+A new feature codenamed Autospy helped users understand what Norton did when malware was found.
+Previous releases removed threats on sight and quietly warned users, potentially confusing when users were deceived in downloading rogue security software.
 Much of this information is placed on the back of the main window; a toggle button switches between the sides.

-Symantec has also added Windows 7 support.
+Symantec also added Windows 7 support.
 Aside from that, Symantec has also added the Norton Download Insight to prevent drive by drive downloads.